Alexandra Clifton, Analyst, Response, GardaWorld

 Which do you think was the most notable case and why?

-While 2017 has witnessed many important cases relating to KRE, the November abduction of four foreign nationals in Libya was notable for the impact outside of the event itself.
+While 2017 has witnessed many important cases relating to KRE, the abduction of four foreign nationals in Libya, in November was notable for the impact outside of the event itself which is twofold.
 It firstly highlights that for organisations working in hostile and complex environments, security practices alone are not necessarily sufficient without additional crisis management plans in place.
 It also suggests that, despite the initial reaction of withdrawing over 300 foreign contractors, there is a continued foreign commitment to engaging in Libya.

-The incident involved the abduction of three Turkish nationals and one South African national working on the Ubari Gas Plant.
-The victims are all employees of Siemens and subcontractors for the Turkish construction firm ENKA Teknik, working on the Ubari Gas Plant which is almost complete after years of intermittent work on the project, periodically interrupted by lack of security in the region and violence.
+The incident involved the abduction of three Turkish nationals and a fourth international working on the Ubari Gas Plant.
+The high-profile Ubari development is being managed by Turkish construction firm, ENKA Teknik.
+They have been working on the Ubari Gas Plant which is almost complete after years of intermittent work on the project, periodically interrupted by lack of security in the region and violence.

-In response to the incident, Siemens pulled out its remaining employees working on the project immediately, followed a week later by ENKA Teknik who withdrew 93 employees from the Ubari power station.
+A week later ENKA Teknik withdrew 93 employees from the Ubari power station.
 By November 18, all 300+ foreign workers working on the plant had been removed from the project.
 The initial reaction provoked fears that the incident would prove disastrous to Libya’s attempts to encourage foreign contractors to return to the country; resolve the country’s electricity supply problems and help the country to recover from the 2011 uprisings and subsequent conflict.

 This case is significant because despite the initial reactions to the event, there are indications that foreign contractors and multinational companies are not swayed from investment in the country.
-Libya currently represents one of the most dangerous countries in the world but is set to receive huge amounts of investment over the coming years.
-Since the abduction, Siemens – the employer of the November kidnap victims – signed €700 million worth of contracts with the state-owned General Electricity Company (GECOL) to build power stations in Libya.
+Libya currently represents one of the most dangerous countries in the world but is set to receive huge amounts of foreign investment over the coming years including recently completed contracts totalling €700 million to build and develop power stations in Libya.
 This – amongst other recent investments, and the return of various diplomatic missions, UNSMIL and the EU Integrated Border Assistance Mission – display an ongoing commitment to engaging in the country and participating in its future.
 This case is also significant as it highlights the fact that working in complex and hostile situations requires more than just established security practices – even for organisations well-versed with working in high risk environments.
 In order to continue working in the country, foreign contractors, diplomatic and humanitarian staff should consider crisis management and ongoing duty of care plans as well as pre-deployment subvention training to mitigate their risk.

 What will you be watching out for in 2018?